+SUPPORT SERVICES

+DEPARTMENT SUPI

-SUPPORT SERVICES DEPARTMENT LIRECTOR OF SUPPORT SERVICES Stefan Massol
+DIRECTOR OF SUPPORT SERVICES Stefan Massol

-- Aided in the implementation of the new Program Based budget - Onboarding of two new staff members in Finance - Conversion to the new Synerion timekeeping system - Addition of new Health Savings Account insurance option for employees
+- Aided in the implementation of the new Program Based budget

-- Integrate security-based facility upgrades

-- Attain the Certficate of Achievement for Excellence in Financial Reporting

-- Streamline inventory control process for capital assets

-- Improve town-wide safety policies

-and practices
+- Onboarded two new staff members in Finance

+- Converted to Synerion timekeeping system

+- Added a new Health Savings

+Account (HSA) insurance option for employees
-- Analyze the current town utility rate

-and fee structure

-- Review and update town personnel policies, as well as all processing manuals and notes for the department
+- Integrate security-based facility upgrades - Attain the Certficate of Achievement for Excellence in Financial Reporting - Streamline inventory control process for capital assets - Improve town-wide safety policies and practices - Analyze the Town's current utility rate and fee structure - Review and update the Town's personnel policies, as well as all processing manuals and notes for the department

 - Direct Interdepartmental Support

 - Employee Administration

 - Facility Maintenance

-- Financial Management
+- · Financial Management

 - Information Technology

 - Intradepartmental Administration

-- Risk Management
+- · Risk Management

 - Townwide Services

 The Support Services Department produces general financial and administrative support to the Town of Belleair.
 This department manages financial services, utility billing, human resources, risk mitigation, procurement, information technology, and facility maintenance.
-This department is solely responsible for facilitating the Comprehensive Annual Financial Reporting (CAFR) document and delivering it to the Government Finance Officers Association (GFOA) in order for the Town to achieve the Certificate of Achievement for Excellence in Financial Reporting.
+This department is also responsible for facilitating the Comprehensive Annual Financial Reporting (CAFR) document and delivering it to the Government Finance Officers Association (GFOA) in order for the Town to achieve the Certificate of Achievement for Excellence in Financial Reporting.